Irasburg, Vermont: History

 The land now known as Irasburg was granted on February 23, 1781, to Ira Allen, by the General Assembly of Vermont.
-At this point in time, the lands of Vermont were claimed by both New Hampshire and New York.
-The Continental Congress ordered that the land would not be distributed until the inhabitants of New York, New Hampshire, and the land known as "Vermont" resolved the conflict of who truly owned the land.
-The General assembly of Vermont ignored this order however and Vermont was granted to 40–70 individuals.
+The lands of Vermont were then claimed by both New Hampshire and New York.
+The Continental Congress ordered that the land would not be distributed until the inhabitants of New York, New Hampshire, and the land known as "Vermont" had resolved the conflict of who truly owned the land.
+The General assembly of Vermont ignored this order, however, and Vermont was granted to 40–70 individuals.
 Ira Allen, the person known to have been granted the most land, was born in Colchester in 1790 and attended Middlebury College and the University of Vermont.
-The Allens leased the land which they had received to settlers.
+The Allens leased the land that they had received to settlers.
 Although Ira Allen was the first to be granted land, Irasburg's first settler was Caleb Leach in 1798.
-No land was conveyed by deed however, until Ira H. Allen, son of Ira Allen, became town resident in 1814 and served as town clerk.
+No land was conveyed by deed, however, until Ira H. Allen, son of Ira Allen, became town resident in 1814 and served as town clerk.

-Captain James Richardson settled Irasburg in 1803 and is believed to have opened the first tavern in Town.
+Captain James Richardson settled Irasburg in 1803 and is believed to have opened the first tavern in town.

-The production of salts and pearl-ashes was the primary industry in Irasburg for the beginning of the 19th century.
-Although there was an embargo, these goods were transported to Canada.
-During this time, there was a large amount of smuggling of the salts and pearl-ashes by town residents.
+The production of salts and pearl-ashes was the primary industry in Irasburg for the early 19th century.
+Although there was an embargo, those goods were transported to Canada.
+There was a large amount of smuggling of the salts and pearl-ashes by the town's residents.